ESV Single Column Legacy Bible Review

 This is one of the most readable layouts I’ve seen in any Bible.
-Moving the headings to the margin and the overall page design make this a Bible I want to read for long periods of time.
+Moving the headings to the margin and the overall page design makes this a Bible I want to read for long periods of time.
 The size feels right too- not too big or too small.
-The wide margins are great for taking notes and adding references, or just leaving blank.
+The wide margins are great for taking notes and adding references or just leaving blank.
 The paper is nice and the print is amazing.
 Crossway seeks to set new standards with the Legacy.
 They’ve done a great job.
 I highly recommend Crossway’s ESV Single Column Legacy Bible.

 Wanna know how it compares to the Clarion?
 Yes?
 Then it’s a good thing I took Clarion/Legacy comparison photos…

 Where to buy

 Crossway Publishers provided this Bible free for review.
 I was not required to give a positive review- only an honest review.